benturnerrocks/Physics/Astrophysics-Research/README.md

 - a folder *Example Data* containing a few files with example data used during this project.
 This gives context for some of the code found in *Data_Cleaner.ipynb*
 - a poster *BT Etalon Research Poster.pdf* which I presented at <a href="https://www.carleton.edu/research/symposium/" target="_blank">Carleton College Undergraduate Research and Internship Symposium</a>

-This was my first experience using Python for data analytics and I enjoyed it.
+This was my first experience using Python for data analysis and I enjoyed it.
 It was easy to learn and a potent tool for future analytical projects.